Michelle Rempel Garner

-Michelle L. Rempel Garner (née Godin; born February 14, 1980) is a Canadian politician who sits in the House of Commons as the member of Parliament (MP) for the Alberta riding of Calgary Nose Hill.
-A member of the Conservative Party, she was initially elected to represent Calgary Centre-North in the 2011 federal election and served as a minister during Stephen Harper's premiership.
+Michelle Rempel Garner (née Godin; born February 14, 1980) is a Canadian politician who sits in the House of Commons as the member of Parliament (MP) for the Alberta riding of Calgary Nose Hill.
+A member of the Conservative Party, she was initially elected to represent Calgary Centre-North in the 2011 federal election, serving as Minister of Western Economic Diversification during Stephen Harper's premiership.

-On November 9, 2021, Rempel Garner was named the Conservative critic of natural resources by Opposition leader Erin O'Toole.
-She sits on multiple Parliamentary Standing Committees including the Standing Committee on Natural Resources (December 9, 2021 – Present), Standing Committee on Health (October 9, 2020 to August 15, 2021), Industry, Science and Technology (February 18, 2020 – August 18, 2020), and Citizenship and Immigration (September 21, 2017 – September 11, 2019).

 Early life and career

 Rempel Garner was born in Winnipeg, Manitoba.
 She is of partial Franco-Manitoban ancestry through her father.
 She completed a degree in economics at the University of Manitoba, and helped to pay her way through school by playing as a classically-trained pianist.

 Prior to being elected, Rempel Garner worked as the director of the University of Calgary's Institutional Programs Division.
 She is credited with leading a redesign of the University's service delivery model which resulted in sponsored research funding revenues increasing from $7 million in 2007 to over $100 million in 2009.
 She had also previously worked in the technology commercialization division of the University of Manitoba.